-1. Infectious substances, category A, PI 620
+1. Infectious Substance, Category A, PI 620

-- Sender (shipper) and recipient's (consignee) full name, address and telephone number - Name and phone number of responsible person (may be shipper, consignee, or third party knowledgeable about the shipment) - "This End Up" or up arrows marked on two opposite sides - UN certification seal (printed on box by vendor) - Class 9 label (Fig. 2), UN 1845, proper name "Dry Ice", and weight of dry ice in kg (if packaged with dry ice) - Infectious Substance, Class 6.2 label (Fig. 3) - Proper shipping name "Infectious substance, category A" - UN number and net quantity of infectious substance, min 6mm font , - Cargo aircraft label if shipping over 50mL or 50g, min 120mm x 110mm edge to edge (Fig. 4) - Labels must be of "durable quality"
+- Sender (shipper) and recipient's (consignee) full name, address and telephone number - Name and phone number of responsible person (may be shipper, consignee, or third party knowledgeable about the shipment) - "This End Up" or up arrows marked on two opposite sides - UN certification seal (printed on box by vendor) - Class 9 label (Fig. 2), UN 1845, proper name "Dry Ice", and weight of dry ice in kg (if packaged with dry ice) - Infectious Substance, Class 6.2 label (Fig. 3) - Proper shipping name "Infectious substance, affecting humans" or "Infectious substance, affecting animals" - UN number and net quantity of infectious substance, min 6mm font , - Cargo aircraft label if shipping over 50mL or 50g, min 120mm x 110mm edge to edge (Fig. 4) - Labels must be of "durable quality"

-^{}Shippers of Category A infectious substances shall omit the technical name from the proper shipping name marking on the outside of the package (Infectious substance, affecting humans is the proper shipping name, Ebola virus is the technical name).
+Shippers of Category A infectious substances shall omit the technical name from the proper shipping name marking on the outside of the package (Infectious substance, affecting humans is the proper shipping name, Ebola virus is the technical name).
 Example: "Infectious substance, affecting humans"